Looking at high-performing press releases from November & other trends for PR pros to know

 - Topgolf Plans to Open Two Venues in San Diego Area

 These press releases have all the hallmarks of an engaging release, including:

 - Shorter, concise headlines that use action words (which typically perform better than headlines without action words).

 - Compelling multimedia elements that break up the text, provide more context in an engaging visual element, and make it easy for the media to grab and include in their coverage.

 - Eye-catching formatting practices – from bolded headers to separate paragraphs to bulleted copy that highlights key takeaways.

-- The use of executive quotes (the value of which I address in a previous month’s article), compelling calls to action and media contact information (so journalists can easily get the information they need to cover these stories)
+- The use of executive quotes, compelling calls to action and media contact information (so journalists can easily get the information they need to cover these stories)